best-of-lists/best-of-generator/README.md

 ### Projects

 A project is the main component of a best-of list.
 In most cases, a project is hosted on a GitHub and released on different package managers.
 Such a project should be added with the `github_id` and the IDs of all the package managers it is released to.
 However, it is also possible to add projects which are not hosted or GitHub or released on a package manager, as shown in the example below.
-While you can theoretically overwrite all project metadata, we suggest to only set the metadata which the best-of generator is not able to find on Github or the configured package managers.

 #### Project Example